marqdouj/dotnet.web.jsinterop.geojson/README.md

   including Point, MultiPoint, LineString, MultiLineString, Polygon, MultiPolygon, GeometryCollection, Feature, and FeatureCollection.

 ### Serialization
-- All GeoJSON types can be serialized to JSON format using the built-in `System.Text.Json` library.
+- All GeoJSON types can be serialized to JSON format using the built-in `System.Text.Json` library, except `GeometryCollection` which requires special handling.
   - A default `ToJson` method is provided for each type.
+  - `GeometryCollection`.
+This type requires special handling during serialization, as it contains a collection of geometries that can be of any GeoJSON type.
+	The default `ToJson` method implements the requirements to correctly serialize a GeometryCollection.

 ### Deserialization
   - All GeoJSON types can be serialized to JSON format using the built-in `System.Text.Json` library, except `GeometryCollection` which requires special handling.
   - A default `FromJson` method is provided for each type.
   - `GeometryCollection`.
 This type requires special handling during deserialization, as it contains a collection of geometries that can be of any GeoJSON type.
 	The default `FromJson` method implements the requirements to correctly deserialize a GeometryCollection.